Thundernna: a white box adversarial attack: Methods

-If we want do adversarial attack, we could simply change the minus to plus.\\ Then, If we let $f'(x)$ instead of $f(x)$ be our model and loss function, the function we optimized in this scenario is $f(x)=\int loss(model(x)) dx$.
-That means the function we use should have several properties, first, when the loss equal to zero when it arrive the minima.
+If we want to do an adversarial attack, we could simply change the minus to plus.\\ Then, If we let $f'(x)$ instead of $f(x)$ be our model and loss function, the function we optimized in this scenario is $f(x)=\int loss(model(x)) dx$.
+That means the function we use should have several properties, first, when the loss is equal to zero when it arrives at the minima.
 Further, The $f(x)=\int loss(model(x)) dx$ should be a convex function.
 The rest of the problem is to find a loss function which meets all the requirements.
-We found that, the negative log likelihood loss with softmax function meets all the requests.
+We found that the negative log-likelihood loss with the softmax function meets all the requests.

-First, The negative log likelihood loss equals to zero on prefect input(1), further,further it's integration is a convex function on the domain of $\left\{0 \rightarrow\infty\right\}$.
+First, The negative log-likelihood loss equals zero on perfect input(1), further, its integration is a convex function on the domain of $\left\{0 \rightarrow\infty\right\}$.

 In this project, we use it as the loss function.
 As we proofed and the figure shows, The integral of the loss function is convex.